 ABOUT THE EXAM

-The exam is made of 2 sections; both are weighted equally.
+The exam consists of 2 sections; both are weighted equally.
 It is recommended that students spend 10 minutes on reading the passage.

 Section A: reading comprehension passage of approximately 700 words with follow-up questions.